 Common locations for safety gates are at the top of stairs, bottom of stairs, between rooms and hallways, and around unsafe spaces such as electronic equipment or fireplaces.
 You may also want to create an enclosed play space for your little one.
 Your location will determine the type of gate or enclosure you need.

 Top of Stairs: Hardware-mounted gates are the only choice for tops of stairs, where the risk of injury from a fall is high.
 We recommend a sturdy hardware-mounted gate with no threshold to step over.
 When installing a hardware-mounted gate at the top of the stairs, always make sure the gate swings toward the landing and not out over the stairs.
 Look for products with a security measure that only allows the gate to swing in one direction.
 Follow the manufacturer’s installation directions and, after installing, check the hardware frequently to make sure it has not become loose.
-North States has several top-of-stairs gates in wood, metal and plastic to meet your needs.
+Toddleroo by North States has several top-of-stairs gates in wood, metal and plastic to meet your needs.

 Indoor and Outdoor Play Space: Play yards are ideal for keeping your child safe in your home while creating an enclosed spot of their own for imaginative play.
-North States plastic Superyards are also weather resistant, offering a great way to safely enjoy the outdoors with your child.
+Toddleroo by North States plastic Superyards are also weather resistant, offering a great way to safely enjoy the outdoors with your child.

 Remember that if you’re installing a gate at the top of the stairs, a hardware-mounted gate is a must.
 Pressure-mounted gates offer quick installation and no marks on your walls, but hardware-mounted gates offer extra strength and security.
 Determine which of these baby gate options works best for your location.